The grounding for Continuum: The Euclidean Continua

-It seems that the conditions of indiscernibility and homogeneity express the common intuitions related to the notion of Continuum.
-So that, Continuum is a generic concept independent of the notion of Euclidean spaces $\mathbb{R}^n$.
-Let $\mathbb{E}^n$ denote the $n$-dimensional Euclidean adjacency pattern.
-The type $C_{\mathbb{E}^n}$ is the grounding of the topological space $C^{\infty}_{\mathbb{E}^n} /_{\sim}$ that is homeomorphic to the $n$-dimensional unit cube, i.e. $[0;1]^n \subset \mathbb{R}^n$.
+It seems that Indiscernibility condition, and the Homogeneity condition form Section \ref{Euclidean patterns} express the common intuitions related to the notion of Euclidean Continuum.
+So that, Euclidean Continuum is a generic concept independent of the classic notion of Euclidean spaces as the Cartesian product of a finite number of copies of the set of real numbers, i.e. $\mathbb{R}^n$.

-The Euclidean adjacency patterns, presented at the beginning of the Section \ref{Adjacency}, satisfy the above conditions.
-The question is if there are non-Euclidean pattern that also satisfy the conditions.